ivelasq/pipedream/content/blog/reticulate-data-recreation.md

 ```
 ````

-{reticulate} is the package that allows you to call Python.
-If you do not have Python installed, then you will get a message (which you would reply Y to):
+Since {reticulate} is the package that allows you to call Python, if you do not have Python installed, then you will get a message (which you would reply Y to):

 ```
 No non-system installation of Python could be found.